How to follow up after an interview (and do you even need to?)

 [Your Name]

-• If a company seems insistent on asking you for an actual salary amount expectation, you can always give a range that would be acceptable.
-To get a good idea of what a salary range might be for the position you are applying for in your area, check out our salary calculator.
+- Most organizations want to make a fair offer to job candidates – but sometimes, even a great employer can be misinformed or out-of-touch with current wage rates.
+To get a good idea of what a salary range might be for the position you are applying for in your area, check out our salary calculator

 Did you get a job offer?
 Congratulations!
 Check out our next article on resigning from your current job – and doing it with class.